-- The federal directive applicable in the territories does not specify that the person living with HIV had to be on treatment at the time they had sex.
-Also, it does not specify a minimum period of time that a person must have a suppressed viral load for it to be considered "maintained." - In Alberta and B.C., instructions and policy state that there will be no prosecution where someone living with HIV is taking treatment and has maintained a suppressed viral load on consecutive viral load tests taken "four to six months apart." - Ontario's policy states that there will be no prosecution when someone living with HIV is taking treatment and has maintained a suppressed viral load for six months.
+• The federal directive applicable in the territories does not specify that the person living with HIV had to be on treatment at the time they had sex.
+Also, it does not specify a minimum period of time that a person must have a suppressed viral load for it to be considered "maintained."

-Refraining from prosecution against someone who has an undetectable (or "suppressed") viral load is not only consistent with scientific evidence but has also been emerging in some court decisions and the practice of Crown prosecutors, even in the absence of clearly stated policy.
+- Alberta and B.C. instructions and policy state that there will be no prosecution where someone living with HIV is taking treatment and has maintained a suppressed viral load on consecutive viral load tests taken "four to six months apart." - Ontario's policy states that there will be no prosecution when someone living with HIV is taking treatment and has maintained a suppressed viral load for six months.

-In recent years, several people who had not used condoms but who had an undetectable viral load at the time they had sex - and therefore could not transmit HIV - were acquitted by courts, while others saw their charges dropped by prosecutors, in Nova Scotia, Quebec, Ontario, British Columbia and the Northwest Territories.
-17 Scientific evidence in these cases demonstrated that the risk of transmission was not "significant," and courts concluded there was no "realistic possibility of transmission."
-However, there have been a few cases to the contrary, and there has not yet been a Supreme Court of Canada ruling that would make it clear across the country that a suppressed viral load is sufficient to avoid prosecution.
+Refraining from prosecution against someone who has an undetectable viral load is not only consistent with scientific evidence but has also been emerging in some court decisions and the practice of Crown prosecutors, even in the absence of clearly stated policy.
+In recent years, several people who had not used condoms but who had an undetectable viral load at the time they had sex - and therefore could not transmit HIV - were acquitted, while others saw their charges dropped, in Nova Scotia, Quebec, Ontario, British Columbia and the Northwest Territories.14 Scientific evidence in these cases demonstrated that the risk of transmission was not "significant," and courts concluded there was no "realistic possibility of transmission."
+However, there has not yet been a Supreme Court of Canada ruling that would confirm this and make this the clear law across the country.